truzo/tomango-2018/site/content/strategy.md

 This is what we make happen.

 Yes, we create beautiful, hard-working [brands](/creates/brand/) that position you properly in your marketplace.
 Yes, we build astonishing [websites](/creates/web/) and web apps that turn more of your visitors into customers.
-And yes, we deliver [digital marketing](/creates/digital-marketing/) strategies that attract lots of the right people.
+And yes, we deliver [digital marketing](/creates/digital-marketing/) strategies that make sure you're found by more of the customers you want.

 But a lot of people say they do that.